 |Typical International Baccalaureate offer||36 points, including 6,6,5 in Higher Level subjects to include English Literature.|

 |Other qualifications||Applications from those offering alternative qualifications are welcome.
 Specific admissions and selection criteria for this degree programme can be found online.
 Detailed alternative entry requirements are available for this course|

-Year one is a foundation year designed to equip you with the skills for advanced study and give you an overview of the subject that will enable you to make informed choices from the modules available in years two and three.
+Year one is a foundation year designed to equip you with the skills for advanced study and to give you an overview of the subject that will enable you to make informed choices from the modules available in years two and three.

-- English in Theory and Practice (compulsory – module required for all Year One students)
+- English in Theory and Practice (compulsory – module required for all year one students)

-- Creative Reading (single honours only)
+- Creative Reading

-- Creative Writing (single honours only)
+- Creative Writing

 - Drama: Page and Stage